 Following are the steps one should follow when reading the Arterial Blood Gas and interpreting the values simultaneously:

-1. See whether pH is within normal range or not.
+1. See whether pH is within the normal range or not.
 If not, then:

 a.
 If Normal, the blood gas is compensated or not

 b.
-If it outside range, then it is uncompensated or partially compensated
+If it is outside the range, then it is uncompensated or partially compensated

 2. See whether PaCO2 is normal and:

 a. pH: Normal, then blood gas is normal